Slizzurp/SlizzAi-3/README.md

 ### 🌱 Vision

 SlizzAi v3.6 isn’t just about rendering — it’s about reshaping how technology intersects with sustainability.
 Every pixel rendered reflects a step toward eco-conscious creativity.

----

-Let me know if you want to riff on the README tone, add contributor credits, or prep a cinematic launch thread for MKPublishings.
-This repo deserves a mythic rollout.

-Sources: